 We'll use the Riemann sum here to make the jump from single-variable integrals to double integrals, covered in much greater detail in the Multiple Integrals chapter.

 A classic problem from single-variable calculus is to compute the area bounded above by the parabola below by the -axis, and between the lines and

-In short, we're going to compute the definite integral The rules of antidifferentiation and the fundamental theorem of calculus gives us the answer in a short calculation.
+We're going to review the process of computing the definite integral The rules of antidifferentiation and the fundamental theorem of calculus gives us the answer in a short calculation.
 We're not so much interested in the value here as we are in the process.

 We use thin rectangles of height and base length to estimate the area of a planar region.